Ranjit2111/Crypto-Volatility-Vercel/README.md

 # Crypto Volatility Dashboard

-A modern, responsive frontend dashboard for the Crypto Volatility Watcher API built with Next.js and shadcn UI.
+A modern, responsive frontend dashboard for the Crypto Volatility Tracker API built with Next.js and shadcn UI.

 ## Features